 Kars4Kids also gets low-to-failing ratings from charity watchdog and rating groups like Charity Navigator and Charity Watch for the same reasons.

-Earlier in 2017, Charity Watch sharply criticized Kars4Kids for not disclosing its cozy relationship with Oorah or the limitations of its charitable programming.
+Charity Watch has sharply criticized Kars4Kids for not disclosing its cozy relationship with Oorah or the limitations of its charitable programming.
 Oorah’s primary programs are summer camps and tuition assistance, and two-thirds of participants and recipients are Orthodox Jewish children from New York and New Jersey.

 Kars4Kids passed more than $40 million – more than 90 percent of its actual expenditures on charitable programming – across the office to Oorah from 2012 to 2014, the two years the Minnesota Attorney-General reviewed, which cited that $10 million in failed real estate investments.